THE SEVEN SPIRITS OF GOD

 - The Fear of the Lord is a due appreciation of the unlimited power and authority of God.

 - Delight in the Fear of the Lord makes doing God’s will palatable and workable.
 “I delight to do Your will, O God.”
 God loves the individual who delights in working righteousness.
 The religious crank, with his angry looks, attempts to do God’s will but hates doing it himself and hates everyone else because they don’t do God’s will, as he or she understands it.

-Such behavior will be true of every member of the Royal Priesthood, and their testimony will influence the people who are saved to the new world of righteousness.
+Such behavior will be true of every member of the royal priesthood

 God has chosen these seven aspects of His Divine Nature to be revealed in those people whom He has saved by grace.
 The saved individuals were chosen from the beginning of the world, and their behavior also has been selected from the beginning of the world.

 When God issued the awe-inspiring fiat, “Let us make man in Our image, in Our likeness,” God began a program that will continue past the thousand-year Kingdom Age, past the final resurrection, past the new sky and earth, and into the endless ages of ages.

 I have no doubt that the stars in the new sky, which will not shine by nuclear fusion, but by the same light that lighted the world during the first three days of creation, will be the home of the ever increasing population of human beings.